microsoft/vscode-docs/tutorials/static-website/create-storage.md

   Static website hosting is only available for accounts using GPv2.

-  When you're ready click **Create** and wait for the account to be created.
+  When you're ready, click **Create** and wait for the account to be created.

 ## Create your storage